wluc9875/iUFCExport-LuaScript/README.md

 - Check if you already have a `Scripts` folder inside your DCS Saved Games folder.
 The usual path is `<your_home>\Saved Games\DCS\Scripts`.
   - If you don't, then create this `Scripts` folder.
 - Go to that `Scripts` folder and check if you already have a file name `Export.lua`.
-  - If you don't, copy the `Exports.lua` file provided in this project to your `Scripts` folder.
+  - If you don't, download the `Exports.lua` file provided from the [latest release](https://github.com/wluc9875/iUFCExport-LuaScript/releases/latest) and copy it to your `Scripts` folder.
   - If you do, add the content of the `Exports.lua` file provided in this project to the end of the existing `Exports.lua`.
-- Finally, copy the `iUFCExport.lua` file to your `Scripts` folder
+- Finally, download the `iUFCExport.lua` file from the [latest release](https://github.com/wluc9875/iUFCExport-LuaScript/releases/latest) and copy it to your `Scripts` folder

 ## Configure Windows 10 Firewall
 The following configuration is required to let your PC accept the incoming commands from your iPad and to let the content of your UFC displays to reach your iPad.